KateS-9/-HTML_lesson-3/README.md

 # HTML_lesson-3
-**Goal**: to learn how to create link maps using various settings for hyperlink areas
+**Goal**: to learn how to create link maps using various settings for hyperlink areas.